Greater San Antonio: Communities

 Greater San Antonio has a number of communities spread out across several counties and regions.
 It is centered on the city of San Antonio, the second largest city in Texas, second largest city in the Southern United States, and the seventh largest city in the USA, with roughly 1.5 million residents spread across approximately 500 square miles.
 Other regions include the Randolph Metrocom and the surrounding counties.
+The following are cities, towns, and villages categorized based on the United States Census Bureau 2024 population estimates.
+No population estimates are released for census-designated places (CDPs), which are marked with an asterisk (*).
+These places are categorized based on their 2020 Census population.